thestrugglingblack/the-docker-playbook/README.md

 AWS_SECRET_ACCESS_KEY
 ```
 The environment variables above will allow you to push the docker image of your model Docker Hub and your AWS Elastic Container Registry.
-> Note: The Elastic Container Registry must be made prior to GitHub Actions pipeline launching got to "Getting Started" to create the Elastic Container Registry.
+> Note 📝: The Elastic Container Registry must be made prior to GitHub Actions pipeline launching got to "Getting Started" to create the Elastic Container Registry.

 ## 🚀 Getting Started